-Cowboy caviar is a dip, relish, salad, salad topping, side dish, taco topper, and excellent on potatoes, tofu scramble, or any dish you love.
-A quick and easy football snack for your next game!
+Cowboy caviar is a dip, relish, salad, salad topping, side dish, or taco topper, and excellent on potatoes, tofu scramble, or any dish you love.
+A quick and easy snack for football or an appetizer for a party!
 This cowboy caviar recipe is ready in minutes!

 For my cowboy caviar recipe, I chose fresh corn on the cob.
 First, I grilled and cut off the cobs.
 Then, I grabbed my favorite veggies and dressed them in an oil-free fresh lime juice dressing without using any oils or fat.